bids-standard/pybv/.github/CONTRIBUTING.md

       the version that is planned to be released next (e.g., `1.3.0`)
     - append `.dev0` to the version (e.g., `1.3.0.dev0`)
 1. add a "Current (unreleased)" headline to `docs/changelog.rst`
-1. commit the changes and git push to master (or make a pull request)
+1. commit the changes and git push to `main` (or make a pull request)